Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/migration.md

 ### CSS and Sass variables

-- `@mixin button-size()` has a new interface including a new optional parameter for button spacing.
+- `@mixin button-size()` has a new interface including a new optional parameter for button letter spacing.

 - <details class="mb-2">
     <summary><span class="badge bg-success">New</span> CSS variables:</summary>